YashAnand1/Technical_Charcha_-_PostgreSQL/PostgreSQL_Documentation.md

 </div>

-The reasoning behind declaring "id" as int type was that the values related to it were only going to be in integer values.
+The reasoning behind declaring "id" as an int type was that the values related to it were only going to be in integer values.
 Similarly, the rest of the headers were declared as varchar in order to store variable characters upto 255 bytes as values.

 ## **1.3.
 Insert at least three sample employee records into the table.**
 The three sample records that I created for inserting into the table were added to their specified headers by writing the following query: